Niger's president vows democracy will prevail after mutinous soldiers detain him and declare a coup | Politics

 Underscoring the importance of Niger to the West, Blinken said Thursday that he had spoken with the president, saying that he "made clear that we strongly support him as the democratically elected president of the country."
 Blinken, who was in New Zealand, repeated the US condemnation of the mutiny and said his team was in close contact with officials in France and Africa.

+Alexander Thurston, assistant professor of political science at the University of Cincinnati, said the coup deals a blow to democratic culture in the Sahel.

+''Western governments are left without a strong partner in the region, and may shift even more towards attempting to contain the region's problems, rather than helping to solve them," Thurston said.

-On Wednesday morning, members of the presidential guard surrounded Bazoum's house and detained him.
+Members of the presidential guard surrounded Bazoum's house and detained him on Wednesday morning.

-The attempted coup was reportedly led by the head of the presidential guard, General Tchiani, who the president had planned to relieve from his position, Niger analysts say.
+Military experts say some of the people who appeared on state television were high-ranking officers, including Gen. Moussa Salaou Barmou, the head of Niger's special forces who has a strong relationship with the United States.

-According to someone close to the president who spoke on condition of anonymity because they were not authorised to speak about the situation, the president has not and will not resign and is safe in his residence.
+According to someone close to the president who spoke on condition of anonymity because they were not authorized to discuss the situation, the president has not and will not resign and is safe in his residence.

-In a statement Wednesday, several political parties expressed their support for him, calling the coup attempt "suicidal and anti-republican madness."
+In a statement Wednesday, several political parties expressed their support for him, calling the coup "suicidal and anti-republican madness."
 The "country, faced with insecurity, terrorism and the challenges of underdevelopment, cannot afford to be distracted," they said.

-In an interview with the Associated Press in December, Bazoum said that while there's always the possibility of a coup in the face of the extremist threat, Niger had the situation under control. ''We are doing well in managing our own situation," he said.

-French Foreign Minister Catherine Colonna tweeted that France is concerned about the events in Niger and following the situation closely.
-France "firmly condemns any attempt to take power by force," the minister said.
+Protesters also came out in support of Bazoum that day.

+More than 4 million people are in need of humanitarian assistance and hundreds of thousands are internally displaced, UN spokesman Stephane Dujarric told reporters after speaking to senior UN officials in Niger.

+The international community denounced the coup in Niger, where there have been multiple coups since independence in 1960.

+"We firmly condemn the coup that took place in Niger against the country's civilian democratic authorities," the French Foreign Ministry said Thursday.
+It called for the liberation of Bazoum and his family, and for their security to be ensured.
+It also called for the immediate restoration of the integrity of Niger's democratic institutions.

-UN Human Rights chief Volker Türk called for Bazoum's release and said "all efforts must be undertaken to restore constitutional order and the rule of law."
-Russia also called for the president's release and Foreign Ministry spokeswoman Maria Zakharova said the country wants to see "a speedy resolution of this internal political crisis."
+France has 2,500 troops in Niger and Chad, conducting anti-terror operations in the Sahel region UN Human Rights chief Volker Türk called for Bazoum's release and said "all efforts must be undertaken to restore constitutional order and the rule of law."
+Russia also called for the president's release.
+Foreign Minister Sergey Lavrov said Thursday in televised remarks that "it's necessary to restore the constitutional order in Niger."
+"We believe that the coup is unconstitutional, and we always take a principled and clear position on that," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)